 Speaking of...

-For today and through the weekend...
-If you plunk, we've got chartreuse and orange spin-in-glos.
+If you plunk or drift fish, we've got chartreuse and orange spin-in-glos.
 Use the biggest size we carry with a large hook as well when the water is high and off-color.
-Duane will set you up.
+Jr will set you up.
 Better yet, add some bait and you're good to go.

 If you're drift-fishing, use plenty of weight and walk it along the bottom, slowly.

-Again... use less weight, smaller hooks, etc., should you decide to throw out your lawn chair at the mouth of Three Rivers this weekend...
+Use less weight, smaller hooks, etc., should you decide to salmon or steelhead fish at the mouth of Three Rivers while the water level drops...

-...and you're using "invisible to the fish" florescent fishing line...
+Especially during sunny weather even though you're using "Invisible to the fish" fishing line?
 I've studied some underwater photos of those lines in action.
 The "invisible" florescent fishing lines stick out like a sore thumb.

 Maxima gray leads he way... use it if you're concerned.